CALL FOR REGISTRATION

 Funded by the Urban Studies Foundation (USF)

-These new realities of practices and places of work emerging in cities, and the consequences for urban systems, are still patchy and poorly understood.
-As the first of three seminars exploring the spatial reconfiguration of economic practice in contemporary ‘developed economy’ cities, this 2-day seminar will focus on changing urban labour markets, commuting and work-patterns, new urban work sites and creative spaces.
+As the first of three seminars exploring the spatial reconfiguration of economic practice in contemporary ‘developed economy’ cities, this 2-day seminar will focus on changing urban labour markets, commuting and work-patterns, new work technologies, new urban work sites and creative spaces.
 It aims to rethink existing concepts in urban research such as ‘the journey to work’, clustering, formal vs. informal work(spaces), private vs. public spaces and corporate vs. social spaces.

 - How have the working rhythms of cities changed and what does this mean for urban systems in terms of infrastructure, urban design and planning?